 Like swimming pools, hot tubs are a gamble — they take up space and require constant maintenance.
 Plus, homebuyers with children might consider a hot tub a safety hazard.

 If a hot tub is on your list of must-haves for your home, consider a portable hot tub versus a built-in hot tub.
 You could potentially take it with you when you move, or your home’s new owners can easily remove it if they prefer.

 For a fitness lover, a garage-to-gym conversion might seem like a wonderful idea.
 To parents of a millennial who just moved back home, a garage-to-apartment conversion probably seems like a money saver.
-But keep in mind, your future homebuyers might not agree.
+But future homebuyers might not agree.